joydeep1701/GCETTSJ/README.md

              Client highlights the errors in Code
              no further steps are taken

- Note: Infinite Loops will crash the server
+ Note: Server Can Handle Infinite Loops Using Timeout, Current Timeout is 1sec, on increasing timeout memory usage starts to            increase exponentially